A Visitors Guide to The Palatine Hill

 The Flavian Palace:

-Built in 92 AD during Emperor Domitian’s reign, this giant palace was then expanded upon by Septimius Severus.
+Built in 92 AD during Emperor Domitian’s reign, this giant palace was expanded upon by Septimius Severus.
 While on Palatine Hill, you can get pretty close to the ruins, however, the best views come from down below near the Roman Forum.

 The Stadium of Domitian: